AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 $ wc-generate --name [wc name]
 ```

-By default, the WC-Geenrator will assume `auro` as the namespace for the WC, `@alaskaairux` as the npm group and your current directory where to install.
+By default, the WC-Generator will assume `auro` as the namespace for the WC, `@alaskaairux` as the npm group, and your current directory where to install.
 Be sure to reference the [api]() for all information regarding customization.

 ## Servers